What is the NDIS?

 NDIS objectives

-• Help you develop greater independence
+• help you develop greater independence;

-• Assist you to get more involved in the community
+• assist you to get more involved in the community;

-• Support you in getting a job
+• support you in getting a job; and

-• Find ways to improve your overall wellbeing
+• find ways to improve your overall well-being.

 The NDIS funds supports that are are necessary for you to achieve your goals.